dram1964/cloudarchitect/docs/azure/app_service/app_service.md

 application.

 ## Autoscaling

+Scale-up increases the amount of CPU, Memory and Disk Space available to your app, and therefore requires changing the pricing ter of the App Service Plan.

+Scale-out increases the number of VM instances that run your application.

-Autoscaling performs scale-in or scale-out according and can be triggered by:
+Autoscaling performs scale-in or scale-out and can be triggered by:

 - A schedule
 - CPU usage